 Aboriginal Heritage Information Management System

 Heritage NSW maintains the Aboriginal Heritage Information Management System (AHIMS).
 It includes:

 - information about Aboriginal objects that have been reported to Heritage NSW

 - information about Aboriginal Places which have been declared by the Minister for Heritage to have special significance with respect to Aboriginal culture

 As well as providing valuable cultural information for conserving and protecting local sites and heritage, AHIMS can be helpful for natural resource management, land-use planning, cultural heritage assessments, archaeological surveys, development proposals, property purchases and oral history projects.

-For more information please contact Council's Coordinator Strategy and Place:
+For more information please contact Council's Strategy Planner: